Marc-Alain Ouaknin

 Marc-Alain Ouaknin (born 5 March 1957) is a French rabbi and a philosopher.
 He is the son of Rabbi Jacques Ouaknin (b.
 1932, Marrakesh, Morocco) and Eliane Erlich Ouaknin (b.
 1932, Lille; d.
 2007, Marseille.)
 His father is the Grand Rabbi of the French cities of Reims, Lille, Metz, and Marseille.
 Ouaknin dedicated his best-known work, The Burnt Book, to "my father, my master, Grand Rabbi Jacques Ouaknin."

 Biography

+Ouaknin earned a third-cycle doctoral degree in philosophy (1986) under the supervision of Pierre Kaufmann at the Paris Nanterre University.

-Ouaknin holds a doctorate in philosophy and is the Director of the Centre De Recherches Et D’études Juives in Paris.
+He is the Director of the Centre De Recherches Et D’études Juives in Paris.
 He is also a professor of comparative literature at Bar-Ilan University in Israel.
 A major focus of his work since the 1980s has been to comment upon and extend the philosophy of Emmanuel Lévinas by comparing Levinas's writings to other Jewish texts—in particular to those of Hasidism and the Kabbalah.
 His work is in the continental philosophical tradition and emphasizes concepts current in French intellectual life.
 Unlike traditional rabbinic discourse, Ouaknin regularly cites thinkers outside the Jewish tradition, such as the psychoanalyst Jacques Lacan and the phenomenologist Maurice Merleau-Ponty.